The Biochemistry building against a blue sky

 A degree certificate will not usually qualify as a transcript as it does not include detailed grade information, although it can be used as evidence of a PhD/DPhil qualification.

-If an offer is made
+Requirements if an offer is made

 The academic department may require you, as a condition of any offer made, to arrange for a final and/or more formal transcript to be sent to them directly from the institution or accredited e-transcript provider.
 Alternatively, the hard copy original transcript can be posted to the academic department.